 A parent (or eligible student) may inspect the student's records and request a correction if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 A request to correct a student's record should be submitted to the principal.
 The request must clearly identify the part of the record that should be corrected and include an explanation of how the information in the record is inaccurate.
 If the district denies the request to amend the records, the parent or eligible student has the right to request a hearing.
-If the records are not amended as a result of the hearing, the parent or eligible student has 30 school days to exercise the right to place a statement commenting on the information in the student's grade in a course is handled through the general complaint process found in policy FNG (LOCAL).
+If the records are not amended as a result of the hearing, the parent or eligible student has 30 school days to exercise the right to place a statement commenting on the information in the student's record.
+Although improperly recorded grades may be challenged, contesting a student's grade in a course is handled through the general complaint process found in policy FNG (LOCAL).
 A grade issued by a classroom teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
-[See FINALITY OF GRADES at FNG (LEGAL), Report Cards/Progress Reports and Conferences on page 71, and Complaints and Concerns on page 32 for an overview of the process.]
+[See FINALITY OF GRADES at FNG (LEGAL), Report Cards/Progress Reports and Conferences on page 71, and Complaints and Concerns on page 31 for an overview of the process.]

-The district's policy regarding student records found at F L(LEGAL) and (LOCAL) is available from the principal's or superintendent's office or on the district's web site at www.magnoliaisd.org.
+The district's policy regarding student records found at FL(LEGAL) and (LOCAL) is available from the principal's or superintendent's office or on the district's web site at www.magnoliaisd.org.